Pringles505/Echo-Chat/README.md

    $r = SHA(Prefix + message) % L$

     We will pass `xpubPK` as the message to compute the nonce, this will effectively `sign` the PreKey.
-We perform $% L$ to keep the nonce within the valid scalar range.
+We perform $mod L$ to keep the nonce within the valid scalar range.

 3. **Compute Nonce Point**: